-(1) During the stay at home period, a person must not enter a premises (at which they do not ordinarily reside) in the Relevant Area, except for one or more of the purposes specified in (and provided they comply with) clauses 6 (necessary goods or services), 7 (care or other compassionate reasons), 8 (work or education) or 10 (other specified reasons).

-- During the stay at home period, a person who ordinarily resides in the Relevant Area must not permit another person to enter the premises at which they ordinarily reside (whether or not entering any building on the premises), unless: - (a) the other person also ordinarily resides at the premises; or - (b) the person is residing at the premises in accordance with the Diagnosed Persons and Close Contacts Directions (No. 10); or - (c) it is necessary for the other person to enter the premises for one or more of the purposes specified in clauses 7 (care or other compassionate reasons) or 8 (work or education); or
+- (1) During the stay at home period, a person must not enter a premises (at which they do not ordinarily reside) in the Relevant Area, except for one or more of the purposes specified in (and provided they comply with) clauses 6 (necessary goods or services), 7 (care or other compassionate reasons), 8 (work or education), 9(6) or (7) (social interaction with nominated person) or 10 (other specified reasons). - (2) During the stay at home period, a person who ordinarily resides in the Relevant Area must not permit another person to enter the premises at which they ordinarily reside (whether or not entering any building on the premises), unless: - (a) the other person also ordinarily resides at the premises; or - (b) the person is residing at the premises in accordance with the Diagnosed Persons and Close Contacts Directions (No. 11); or - (c) it is necessary for the other person to enter the premises for one or more of the purposes specified in:

-Note: those entering the premises for a care or other compassionate purpose should be no more than the minimum necessary to do so.
+- (i) clause 7 (care or other compassionate reasons); or - Note: those entering the premises for a care or other compassionate purpose should be no more than the minimum necessary to do so. - (ii) clause 8 (work or education); or